 BULLDOG Gin on CNBC’s The Big Idea with Donny Deutsche

 Start your own website and be your own boss.
 Check out my step-by-step tutorial guide on how you can launch a site like mine in under 30 minutes for just $2.95/month.
 A website legitimizes your business and becomes your online portal.
 Not a day goes by where I’m not thankful for starting Financial Samurai in 2009.
 In just 2.5 years, I was able to quit my job and be free.
 Everyone should leverage the internet to build a brand, build a business, and become untethered from an office to live a life of purpose!
-Updated for 2017 and beyond.
+I personally think blogging is the best business in the world.